ActivitySpaceLab/gauteng-wellbeing-mapper-app/iOS_LOCATION_DEBUG_STATUS.md

 ## Latest Bug Fixes Applied - July 31, 2025

-### 🔧 CRITICAL FIX: Background Geolocation Initialization Issue
+### 🔧 CRITICAL FIX: Background Geolocation Initialization Issue - July 31, 2025 (LATEST)
 **Problem Identified**: The tracking switch was moving back to "off" position after user toggled it, indicating background geolocation was failing to start.

 **Root Cause Discovered**: Background geolocation plugin (`bg.BackgroundGeolocation.ready()`) was only being configured if the user already had location permissions during app startup.
 When users didn't have initial permissions, the plugin was never initialized, so when they later granted permissions via the tracking switch, the `start()` method failed silently.